On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Unified Representation of Pairwise Causal Constraints

 According to Definition \ref{def:eqbg}, a DCC $\kappa$ is redundant with respect to $[{\cal G}^*,{\cal K}]$ if and only if $\kappa$ holds for all DAGs in $[{\cal G}^*,{\cal K}]$.
-With this concept, the following Theorem~\ref{thm:equi_dcc} discusses the equivalency of two sets of consistent DCCs.
+With this concept, the following Theorem~\ref{thm:equi_dcc} discusses the equivalence of two sets of DCCs.